-ChaloHoppo to an Arunachal Pradesh Full of oranges!
+ChaloHoppo to an Arunachal Pradesh Full of Oranges to celebrate New Years!

 Dambuk is special.
 You may not have heard about it and it doesn’t yet feature in the traveller’s list of top places to visit in the northeast of India, but the promise of Dambuk is real.
 Dambuk happens to be a small region in the Lower Dibang Valley of the most unexplored state in the country, Arunachal Pradesh.
 Comprising mainly of Adis and some Idu Mishmi tribes, Dambuk becomes a prisoner of nature from early April to late October when two rain-fed rivers – Dibang in the east and Sisar in the west – wall it in with water. (a beautiful description we found from a journalist’s notebook) The only way one gets to visit Dambuk in the summer is on a country boat, a helicopter or on elephant back.
 In the winters, however, nature allows you to drive to this magical village using the dry river bed as a road (an experience we can promise is going to be thrilling).